What You Need to Know About Credit Repair

-Whether you have good or bad credit is based on the information in your credit report.
-However, it's difficult to look at your credit report and tell whether your credit is good or bad.
-That's why watching your credit score is useful in credit repair.
+Watching your credit score is useful in credit repair as a quick way to tell whether your credit is good, bad, or improving.
 A low credit score indicates a poor credit history that needs work.
 As your credit score improves, it's an indication that your credit history is improving.

 Your credit score is based on five categories of information: payment history, amount of debt, the age of credit history, types of credit accounts, and recent applications for credit.
 Improving your credit in each of these areas will boost your credit score.

 Note the emphasis on accurate.
-Credit bureaus are only legally obligated to remove inaccurately reported information from your credit report.
-It doesn't matter whether those inaccuracies are positive or negative.
-It's the fact the information is inaccurate that allows you to remove it from your credit report, not that it's negative.
+Credit bureaus are only legally obligated to remove inaccurate or unverifiable information from your credit report.

 When accurately reported negative information hurts your credit, it's tougher to remove because the credit bureaus are within their rights to report it.
 In fact, the integrity of the credit system depends on credit bureaus reporting all accurate information, even information that's negative.